nvjome/Olimex-LCD16x2/README.md

 Modified from the original library developed by OLIMEX LTD, including additional functionality, fixed typos, and other fixes.
 There is no OLIMEX repo to fork from (that I could easily find), so it is here.

+## Issues

+- [ ] lcdWrite() generates this warning: ISO C++ forbids converting a string constant to 'char*' [-Wwrite-strings]
+	- Function would be rewritten to accept string parameter.
+Better yet, overhaul the library to allow the generic write function, similar to the [LiquidCrystal](https://github.com/arduino-libraries/LiquidCrystal) library.
+- [ ] Does not conform to the latest [Arduino library specification](https://arduino.github.io/arduino-cli/0.20/library-specification/), currently r2.

 Original README below:

 A SET OF EXAMPLES BETWEEN OLIMEXINO-328 AND SHIELD-LCD16X12.